I recently overheard some dad’s talking, and one of them told the others how he told his daughter to “Man up, Princess”.

 What would the reverse be?
 “Soften up, prince?”

 That really doesn’t work does it.
 You would never hear something like that.

 I’m not really sure I even have a point to make.

 These men were all having a heartfelt conversation where they were sharing their love for their children, and having an open debate about what they considered to be best for them.
 They were all strong, macho type of men, and they were all loving, caring fathers.

 I’m sure he didn’t mean anything bad by it either.
-He didn’t even realise that what he was saying would be taken in any other way other than what he was trying to convey.
+He didn’t even realise that what he was saying would be taken in any way other than what he was trying to convey.